royalgraphx/qemu-sideswipe/docs/tools/qemu-nbd.rst

   qemu-nbd -f qcow2 file.qcow2

-Start a long-running server listening with encryption on port 10810, and allow clients with a specific X.509 certificate to connect to a 1 megabyte subset of a raw file, using the export name 'subset':
+Start a long-running server listening with encryption on port 10810, and whitelist clients with a specific X.509 certificate to connect to a 1 megabyte subset of a raw file, using the export name 'subset':

 ::